deuxfleurs-org/garage/doc/book/src/quick_start/index.md

 563e1ac825ee3323…  linuxbox  127.0.0.1:3901  NO ROLE ASSIGNED
 ```

-## Configuring your Garage node
+## Creating a cluster layout

-Configuring the nodes in a Garage deployment means informing Garage
+Creating a cluster layout for a Garage deployment means informing Garage
 of the disk space available on each node of the cluster
 as well as the zone (e.g. datacenter) each machine is located in.